VirtoCommerce/vc-module-dynamic-associations/docs/index.md

 ### Rules Management

-Rules are located in the Marketing tab.
+Rules are located in the Marketing tab:

 ![Dynamic associations](./media/rule-list.png)

 Here is how the rule editor looks like - all properties could be managed here:

 ![Dynamic associations](./media/rule-wizard.png)

 ### Rules Evaluation